 Minor in Educational Studies or Secondary-School Teacher Certification

 Students majoring in physics can pursue a minor in educational studies or state certification to teach at the secondary-school level.
 Students seeking the minor need to complete six education courses including a two-semester senior seminar, which requires five to eight hours per week of fieldwork.
 To earn secondary-school certification (grades 7-12) in physics, students must: complete the physics major plus two semesters of chemistry and one semester as a teaching assistant in a laboratory for introductory or intermediate physics courses; complete six education courses; and student teach full-time (for two course credits) second semester of their senior year.
-For additional information, see the "Education" section of the catalog.
+For additional information, see Education.

 A major in physics can be excellent preparation for a career in the health professions.
 A recent (2010) study by the American Institute of Physics finds that “…as a group, physics bachelor's degree recipients achieve among the highest scores of any college major on the entrance exams for medical school…” In addition to one year of physics, most medical and dental schools require one year of English, one year of biology, one year of general chemistry, and one year of organic chemistry.
 Students wishing to pursue this path should consult the physics major’s advisor early in their studies as well as the Health Professions Advising Office to develop an appropriate major plan.
-For additional information, see the "Education" section of the catalog.
+For additional information, see Health Professions Advising.